 Morality is not simply what is voluntary or consensual.
 Yes, one could voluntarily, perhaps even legally, stand by and watch a child die of starvation, offering no food or aid.
 But one would also betray the moral sophistication of a robot or a roach.
 Morality must be anchored by a loving appreciation of innocence and a firm judgment of guilt.

-For if a society were to fail in securing the very survival of a significant number of its members, even a society with full property rights, then those citizens starving or otherwise struggling for their lives would reject the property rights of those who were successfully surviving and dissolve the society into a Darwinistic free-for-all — and rightly so.
+For if a society were to fail in securing the very survival of a significant number of its members, even a society with full property rights, then those citizens starving or otherwise struggling for their lives would reject the property rights of those successfully surviving and dissolve the society into a Darwinistic free-for-all — and rightly so.

-Survival trumps ownership.
+Survival trumps property ownership.
 And life itself comes with no guarantee that others must respect any ownership claims at all.
 But in a human society we mutually agree to an abstraction called “rights” as a means of non-violently settling disputes that might otherwise devolve into an interminable struggle for survival itself.
-The right to live need not be legally enshrined by a society in order to underpin its continuing existence.
+Thus, the right to live, even if it were not legally enshrined into law, underpins society’s existence.